Flow Country

 Where is the Flow Country?

-In Northern Scotland lies a blanket bog covering vast areas of land – 400,000 hectares (1,500 square miles) - including the counties of Caithness and Sutherland.
+The Flow Country lies in the north of Scotland, covering vast areas of land – 400,000 hectares (1,500 square miles) - including the counties of Caithness and Sutherland.

 Also known as the Flow Country, this bog plays an essential role in protecting the environment, wildlife and even history (some archaeological sites have been uncovered here).